Evita Test Complete

 An EVITA TEST COMPLETE is a screening test that analyzes the fetal DNA and shows if there are chromosomal abnormalities.

-Evita is a cell-based NIPT test using a brand new technology that makes it possible to examine whole cells from the placenta.
+Evita is a cell-based NIPT test using a brand new technology that makes it possible to examine whole cells.
 Traditional NIPT tests are only able to capture cell-free DNA, ie fragments of DNA.
-The test is able to examine all the whole chromosomes.
+Evita is able to examine all the chromosomes from 1-3 trophoblasts (cells from the placenta).
 If chromosomal abnormalities are detected (in the form of copy number variation) the test should be followed up with a placenta biopsy * or an amniocentesis *.
 The Evita Test examines for aneuploidia, microdeletions and microduplications (see explanation below).
 Gender is optional.

 All we need is a blood sample from the mother and this makes the test completely risk-free for your fetus.
 You will receive your results within 12 business days.